 Academic Integrity

-George Brown College defines academic integrity as a “demonstration of the values of honesty, equity, trust, fairness, respect, and responsibility in all forms of learning and scholarship.”
-At the college, breaches of academic integrity include
+George Brown Polytechnic defines academic integrity as a “demonstration of the values of honesty, equity, trust, fairness, respect, and responsibility in all forms of learning and scholarship.”
+At the institution, breaches of academic integrity include

 • cheating